c-w/elasticsearch-pipeline-demo/README.md

 ## Development setup

+To get started, copy `.env.template` to `.env` and set the required configuration values.

-To get started, run the following snippet:
+Then, run the following snippet:

 ```bash
 docker-compose up --build